Blog > Articles

 How Form Health can help with weight loss medications

 For those struggling with their weight, we understand why places offering cheaper weight loss medication and fast results may be enticing.
 It’s important to keep your safety and wellbeing as your top priority by working with certified medical weight loss professionals.
-At F, all patients undergo a comprehensive medical evaluation, including laboratory studies, and participate in frequent visits with a medical provider and Registered Dietitian who provide personalized lifestyle counseling, accountability, and support for long-term behavior change.
+At Form Health, all patients undergo a comprehensive medical evaluation, including laboratory studies, and participate in frequent visits with a medical provider and Registered Dietitian who provide personalized lifestyle counseling, accountability, and support for long-term behavior change.
 If appropriate, FDA-approved weight loss medications can be prescribed.
 If you are interested in starting a medical weight loss program, take our quiz to see if you are eligible to join Form Health.

 Wegovy®, Saxenda® and Ozempic® are registered trademarks of Novo Nordisk A/S.